IsmaelMartinez/teams-for-linux/CONTRIBUTING.md

 npm run start
 ```

-## Build for linux
+## Build for Linux

-We are using [electron-build](https://www.electron.build/) in combination with github actions to create our build files.
+We are using [electron-build](https://www.electron.build/) in combination with GitHub Actions to create our build files.

 If you want to generate the build locally, you can run the following command: